OfficeDev/office-scripts-docs/docs/resources/samples/excel-cross-reference.md

 ## Sample Excel files

-Download the following files used in this solution to try it out yourself!
+Download the following files to get ready-to-use workbooks for the sample.

 1. <a href="event-data.xlsx">event-data.xlsx</a>
 1. <a href="speaker-registrations.xlsx">speaker-registrations.xlsx</a>

+Add the following scripts to try the sample yourself!

 ## Sample code: Get event data